-On Spine-health.com, this nerve root pain is called a herniated disc.
+- On Spine-health.com, this nerve root pain is called a herniated disc.
 (Other common causes of a pinched nerve may include spinal stenosis and bone spurs from spinal arthritis).

 - On Spine-health.com, disc space pain is called degenerative disc disease.

+Pinched nerve.
 When a patient has a symptomatic herniated disc, the disc itself is not painful, but rather the material that is leaking our of the inside of the disc is pinching or irritating a nearby nerve.
-This type of pathology produces pain called radicular pain (e.g., nerve root pain) leading to pain that may be referred to other parts of the body, such as from the low back down the leg or from the neck down the arm.
+This type of pathology produces pain called radicular pain (e.g., nerve root pain) leading to pain that may radiate to other parts of the body, such as from the low back down the leg or from the neck down the arm.
 Leg pain from a pinched nerve is usually described as sciatica.

 Disc pain.
 When a patient has a symptomatic degenerated disc (one that causes low back pain and/or leg pain), it is the disc space itself that is painful and the source of pain.
 This type of pain is typically called axial pain.